 Prime Factorization and Its Relevance

 Prime factorization is a process of expressing a number as a product of its prime factors.
 A prime number is a number greater than 1 that has no positive divisors other than 1 and itself (e.g., 2, 3, 5, 7, 11).
 The prime factorization of 6 is 2 × 3.
-Prime factorization is a fundamental tool in number theory because every integer greater than 1 can be uniquely expressed as a product of prime numbers.
+Think about it: prime factorization is a fundamental tool in number theory because every integer greater than 1 can be uniquely expressed as a product of prime numbers.
 This representation is useful in simplifying fractions, finding the GCD and LCM, and solving various number-theoretic problems.

 Factors vs. Multiples